 However, inulin might have certain side effects in sensitive individuals or if too large a dose is used.

 - Although rare, severe allergic reactions can occur.
-In some isolated cases, it has resulted in an allergic reaction, possibly linked to a food allergy response [R]
+In some isolated cases, it has resulted in an allergic reaction, possibly linked to a food allergy response .

 Small intestinal bacterial overgrowth (SIBO) is a disorder where there is excessive bacterial growth in the small intestine.
-It has been thought that foods that are fermented in the gut, such as inulin, increase small intestinal bacterial overgrowth and should, therefore, be avoided.
-But recently, it has been shown that prebiotics, such as inulin, are actually beneficial in reducing the symptoms of small intestinal bacterial overgrowth, especially after an antibiotic treatment [R, R, R, R].
+Foods that are fermented in the gut, such as inulin, have long thought to increase bacterial overgrowth in the small intestine.
+But recently, prebiotics such as inulin were found to be actually beneficial in reducing the symptoms of this condition, especially after an antibiotic treatment [74, 75, 76, 77].

-It is better to consult with a physician before taking inulin and also start with a smaller dose and increase over time.
+It is better to consult with a physician before taking inulin and also start with a small dose and increase over time.

 Limitations and Caveats

-Inulin supplements are found in various processed foods such as protein and cereal bars, yogurts, baked goods, frozen desserts, table spreads and dressings.
-They could be in the form of native inulin (usually extracted from chicory), high-performance inulin (containing only the longer chains), oligofructose (containing only the shorter chains) and fructooligosaccharides (containing short inulin molecules made from table sugar) [R, R].
+Inulin supplements are found in various processed foods such as protein and cereal bars, yogurts, baked goods, frozen desserts, table spreads, and dressings.
+They can be in the form of native inulin (usually extracted from chicory), high-performance inulin (containing only the longer chains), oligofructose (containing only the shorter chains) and fructooligosaccharides (containing short inulin molecules made from table sugar) .

-Doses up to 10 g/day of inulin obtained from natural sources and up to 5 g/day of oligofructose were well-tolerated in healthy, young adults [R].
+Doses up to 10 g/day of inulin obtained from natural sources and up to 5 g/day of oligofructose were well-tolerated in healthy, young adults .

-A series of clinical studies also show that up to 20 g/day of inulin and/or oligofructose is well tolerated and effective [R].
+A series of clinical studies also showed that up to 20 g/day of inulin and/or oligofructose was well tolerated and effective .

-Another user noted that inulin caused brain fog and acid reflux in addition to bloating and gas.
+Another user reported that inulin caused “brain fog” and acid reflux in addition to bloating and gas.

-Some users recommend starting off with a small dose (1-3 g) and gradually increasing it.
-They also note that the bloating and gas symptoms that occur at the beginning of supplementation slowly disappear after a few weeks of supplementation.
+Some users recommended starting off with a small dose (1-3 g) and gradually increasing it.
+They also noted that the bloating and gas symptoms that occur at the beginning of supplementation slowly disappear after a few weeks of supplementation.